 Eat Healthy, Anti-Inflammatory Foods

-Once of the best ways to fight to painful inflammation can come not from a prescription but from the local grocery store.
-The heating pad would be working to reduce the inflammation but what if that it was never triggered?
+One of the best ways to fight painful inflammation can come not from a prescription but from the local grocery store.
+The heating pad would be working to reduce the inflammation, but what if it was never triggered?

 By doing the research and overhauling your diet, you can try and keep the inflammation down so that the use of the heating pad is minimal, if at all.